A Tale of Two Couples & One Sex Problem: How Some Marriages Be Saved and Others Cannot

 The solution to every sex problem is daring intimacy.

 Whatever their continent, age or race, each and every couple in the world faces a sex problem at some point in their lives.
+What could have gone differently?

-When a marriage becomes sexless (or nearly sexless) without the mutual agreement of both partners, it oftentimes leads to significant emotional distress, feelings of inadequacy, and/or alienation, eroding the foundational trust, emotional and physical bond that the marriage is built upon.
+When a marriage becomes sexless (or nearly sexless) without the mutual agreement or understanding of both partners, it oftentimes leads to significant emotional distress, feelings of inadequacy, and/or alienation, eroding the foundational trust, emotional and physical bond that the marriage is built upon.

 That in itself creates a deep sense of unsafety.